christophe-rd/fuelinex/notes/fleetingnotes/2025_fleetingNotes.md

 - Wood structure
 Studies also suggest that larger trees may be more vulnerable to drought with serious implications for carbon sequestration.

-The timing of drought may also strongly influence drought vulnerability due to the highly seasonal nature of cambial activity nad its acute sensitivity to water availability.
+The timing of drought may also strongly influence drought vulnerability due to the highly seasonal nature of cambial activity and its acute sensitivity to water availability.

 ![[Screenshot 2025-11-19 at 11.20.47 AM.png]]

 Diffuse porous species display large, positive correaltions between leaf and diameter growth phenology across years.
-For ring-porous species, they found a weaker relationship between leaf and diameter growth phenology,.
+For ring-porous species, they found a weaker relationship between leaf and diameter growth phenology.

 The later window of peak growth in diffuse-porous speceis derives from physiological differences in reactivation in teh region of the cambium.
 The first vessels are formed when leaves are developing or mature while the first vessels of ring-porous species are formed several weeks before budbreak, although ring-porous vessels become functional after bud break.
 While the mechanisms are not well understood, Auxin (indole-3-acetic acid) is an important promoter of cambium reactivation and has long been thought to originate from developing leaves